 Mantra One: Cattle, not Pets

 Ranchers, both Old Western and modern, cannot get attached to their cattle.
 They are there to serve a purpose, to enable the rancher to maintain their livelihood, and not for companionship like pets.
 Similarly, organizations must treat computers as cattle rather than pets – as tools to an end rather than objects of attachment.
+This perspective can help you protect sensitive information from malicious attacks.
 I’m sure many of us have “favorite” tools (I’m guilty of naming screwdrivers), but cybersecurity best practices dictate that we must remain objective about replacing and maintaining our computers.
 Follow these best practices which foster a “cattle, not pets” culture in your business:

 - Encourage users to save files in the network or cloud Storage instead of “My Documents”